 57 Rabies - Dogs at Large in Rabies Areas - Repeal this regulation as it is outdated since rabies is endemic in wildlife in New York.
 Important provisions will be included in section 2.14.

-58-1 Clinical Laboratories – Amend the regulation to revise laboratory personnel requirements to reflect industry standards and NYS Education Department licensure requirements; revise clinical laboratory supervision requirements; update persons authorized by law to request the examination of specimens; clarify requirements for the issuance of permits, provisional permits and restricted permits; clarify mandatory on-site presence requirements for laboratory directors; clarify enforcement actions for failure to notify the Department of changes in laboratory directorship; consolidate existing requirements for clarity; codify quality systems, performance testing and other requirements as necessary to align with federal CLIA standards; clarify assistant director responsibilities; establish standards for tracking and referral of critical agent and communicable disease specimens; establish standards for demonstrating the technical and clinical validity of test methods; codify the requirements for retention of work product used in diagnostic interpretation; revise cytotechnologist workload standards to comply with federal CLIA standards; require that the address of the patient be captured on the accessioning records and the laboratory report to comply with 10 NYCRR Part 2 for reporting of communicable diseases.
+58-1 Clinical Laboratories – Amend the regulation to revise laboratory personnel requirements to reflect industry standards and NYS Education Department licensure requirements; revise clinical laboratory supervision requirements; update persons authorized by law to request the examination of specimens; clarify requirements for the issuance of permits, provisional permits and restricted permits; clarify mandatory on-site presence requirements for laboratory directors; clarify enforcement actions for failure to notify the Department of changes in laboratory directorship; establish standards for tracking and referral of critical agent and communicable disease specimens; establish standards for demonstrating the technical and clinical validity of test methods; codify the requirements for retention of work product used in diagnostic interpretation; revise cytotechnologist workload standards to comply with federal CLIA standards; require that the address of the patient be captured on the accessioning records and the laboratory report to comply with 10 NYCRR Part 2 for reporting of communicable diseases.

-58-2 Blood Banks and Laboratories Performing Immunohematology Testing - Amend the regulation to clarify requirements for reinfusion procedures; establish requirements for the collection and handling of blood for subsequent reinfusion; establish requirements for the issuance of blood, blood components and derivatives during routine and emergency situations; revise requirements for blood donor qualifications, collection and testing; amend record retention requirements to be consistent with the FDA and industry standards; clarify personnel and supervisory requirements for plasma and apheresis collection; clarify requirements for transfusions that occur outside of a hospital setting; and revise criteria for exceptions to reflect industry standards.
+58-2 Blood Banks and Laboratories Performing Immunohematology Testing - Amend the regulation to clarify requirements for reinfusion procedures; modify the requirements for the collection and handling of blood for subsequent transfusion; establish requirements for the issuance of blood, blood components and derivatives during routine and emergency situations; revise donor qualifications, collection and testing requirements for whole blood, apheresis and serial plasmapheresis; update record retention requirements to be consistent with the FDA and industry standards; amend requirements for standard operating procedures; amend the standards for transfusion and immunohematology testing requirements; clarify personnel and supervisory requirements for serial plasmapheresis and apheresis collection of blood components; clarify requirements for transfusions that occur outside of a hospital setting and during interfacility transport; and revise criteria for exceptions to reflect industry standards.

 58-3 Clinical Laboratory Inspection and Reference Fees – Amend the regulation to clarify the definitions of gross annual receipts and prevailing rate for testing services; clarify reportable gross annual receipts for laboratories located outside New York; and revise the requirements for payment of travel expenses for laboratories located outside New York.